 - 3 large eggs

-- 1 3/4 c. sugar
+- 1 3/4 cups sugar

-- 1 Tbl. vanilla extract
+- 1 Tablespoon vanilla extract

-- 3/4 c. vegetable or canola oil
+- 3/4 cups vegetable or canola oil

 - Divide batter between the two prepared loaf pans.
 Bake for 55 minutes or until a toothpick inserted in the center comes out clean.
 The center will most likely sink, but that's okay.